 Douglas Farah's Biography

-In 1980, he enrolled at the University of Kansas, where he began working for United Press International.
-In 1985, after graduating with honors (B.A. in Latin American Studies and an B.S. in Journalism), he was named UPI bureau chief in El Salvador, covering the civil war there and the U.S.-backed Contra rebels in Honduras.
-In 1987 he left UPI to freelance for The Washington Post, the Boston Globe and US News & World Report.
-In 1988 he won the Sigma Delta Chi Distinguished Service Award for Foreign Correspondence for a Washington Post series on right-wing death squads in El Salvador.
+Born to missionary parents he lived in Bolivia for two decades.
+In 1985 he graduated with honors from the University of Kansas (B.A. in Latin American Studies and an B.S. in Journalism) and was named UPI bureau chief in El Salvador.
+There he covered the region’s civil wars.
+In 1987 he left UPI and in 1988 he won the Sigma Delta Chi Distinguished Service Award for Foreign Correspondence for a Washington Post series on right-wing death squads in El Salvador.